getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app-with-iota-sdk/building-for-ios/README.md

    c) Launch with Runner.xcworkspace => \*fails whenever libsodium-sys cannot be built; doesn't fail when you precompile libsodium.a

 \*Possible failures

+## Additional adjustments

+1. Update all iOS Deployment Targets to the current supported version of iOS: It must be a version greater than v11.0
+2. Adjust the Runner's Build Settings "Other Linker Flags":
+   To prevent a error during the build process that "CoreAudioTypes" cannot be linked (which is a misleading message!) you need to add the Linker Flags `-lc++` and `-framework Flutter` (if not present) in the build setting "Other Linker Flags"

 ---